frankiewiczkamil/blog/src/content/blog/next-ssr-limitations.md

 Moreover, I spent some time and managed to get rid of the warnings, and also some other issues that I haven't mentioned here.
 You can find the code [here](https://github.com/frankiewiczkamil/next-exercises/blob/main/app/clientWrapper.tsx).
-I'm totally aware that it's ugly, but the point is that it works, which makes me think that maybe it *will* be officially supported at some point in the future.
+I'm totally aware that it's ugly, just like any other workaround, but the point is that it still works, which makes me think that maybe it *will* be officially supported at some point in the future.

 So I keep my fingers crossed,
-so we can push the boundaries and write the code that suits as best.
+so we can push the boundaries and write the code in a way that suits as best.

 Cheers 🖖